-To see the sequential development of concepts from Prep to Year 10, refer to the Science scope and sequence developed by the Australian Curriculum, Assessment and Reporting Authority available at: www.australiancurriculum.edu.au/science/Glossary.
+See the Science scope and sequence developed by the Australian Curriculum, Assessment and Reporting Authority available at: www.australiancurriculum.edu.au/science/Glossary.

 2.3.5 Developing assessment

 Assessment provides the evidence of learning.
 An assessment program is planned at the same time as the teaching and learning program and is developed using the content descriptions and achievement standard.